yashchoubey/QuestionClassification/README.md

 # Question classification
-> Objective is to classify the dataset(question based) into four classification: Who, What, When, Affirmation(Y/N).
+> Objective is to classify the dataset(question based) into four categories: Who, What, When, Affirmation(Y/N).
 Label any sentence that does no fall in any of the above four as "Unknown" type.

 ## Techniques Used
 > I have used naive bayes and deeplearning using LSTM.